wasmerio/ate/doc/design.md

 ATE applies the following design constraints:

-* Targets intermediate output such as [Bytecode](https://nl.wikipedia.org/wiki/Bytecode)) in the case of ATE Java is used to generate the Bytecode.
+* Target intermediate output such as [Bytecode](https://nl.wikipedia.org/wiki/Bytecode) in the case of the ATE framework - Java is used to generate the Bytecode.
 * Configuration is code and thus portability optimizations applied to code are also applicable to the configuration files themselves.
 * Configuration files distributed with the applications must be the same regardless